Charges dropped against woman accused of murder

 Investigators say in May 2018, Latrice Thomas shot and killed Hilarie Humbles at an apartment complex near Juan Tabo and Central.

-Thomas was scheduled for a plea hearing in district court but the victim in the case cannot be located so Thomas’ charges were dismissed.
+Thomas was scheduled for a plea hearing in district court but a witness in the case could not be located so Thomas’ charges were dismissed.

 Related Coverage: